AweSkyBear/fp-switch-on/README.md

   },
 })('start')

-// or better - make it a function: const handlePlayerCommand = switchOn<TCommand>({
+// or better (in some cases) - make it a function: const handlePlayerCommand = switchOn<TCommand>({
   start: () => {
     console.log('start command')